codevelvet/weather/README.md

 Responsive Design is baked in.

 ## Scaling considerations
-Since uses a 3rd party API, including a rate limiter to avoid unexpected lockout for everyone is prudent.
-Some options include using the rack_attack gem or if on Rails 7.2+ use the baked in rate limiter.
+Since this app uses a 3rd party API, it is prudent to use a rate limiter to avoid unexpected lockout for everyone.
+Some options include using the [rack_attack gem](https://github.com/rack/rack-attack) or if on Rails 7.2+ (as this app is on) use the baked in rate limiter.

 ### Load balancer
 Setup and monitor a load balancer to distribute traffic across multiple servers.